 Additional standout amenities include a 10,000 square-foot outdoor pool oasis and the Spa by JW.
 The pool’s understated elegance is complemented by a full outdoor bar where guests are invited to soak up the sun and enjoy the breathtaking Nashville sunset.

-The executive club lounge at JW Marriott Nashville is open Monday to Thursday from 6 am to 10 pm, Friday from 6 am to 11 am and on Sunday it is open 5 pm to 10 pm.
+The executive club lounge at JW Marriott Nashville is open Monday to Thursday from 6:00 am – 10:00 pm, Friday from 6:00 – 11:00 am, and on Sunday, it is open 5:00 – 10:00 pm.
 This private access floor also offers an honor bar and complimentary business services.
-Within the lounge, the evening food and drink are not available on Friday and Saturday evenings and there is no breakfast on Saturday and Sunday mornings.
+The evening food and drink are not available on Friday and Saturday evenings within the lounge, and there is no breakfast on Saturday and Sunday mornings.
 On weekends, breakfast is instead offered to club guests as a full buffet (although entres are extra) in the restaurant.

-The breakfast within the lounge is good and includes hot scrambled eggs and bacon as well as delicious muffins and pastries, cut fruit, cheeses, and smoked salmon and cereal.
-The look of the lounge is smart in grey tones and there are plenty of soft drinks and tea and coffee making facilities.
-The view from the lounge is fairly spectacular and looks out to the Westin which is located next door to the JW.
+The breakfast within the lounge is good and includes hot scrambled eggs and bacon as well as delicious muffins and pastries, cut fruit, cheeses, and smoked salmon, and cereal.
+The lounge’s look is smart in grey tones, and there are plenty of soft drinks and tea and coffee-making facilities.
+The view from the lounge is fairly spectacular and looks out to the Westin, which is located next door to the JW.

 8. Westin Nashville